enthought/okonomiyaki/doc/source/api.rst

 Runtime metadata factory
 ------------------------

-This class allows you to parse jaguar runtime format, through its factory class methods.
+This class allows you to parse edm runtime format, through its factory class methods.

 .. autoclass:: IRuntimeMetadata